-- Meeting is added to your calendar
+- The meeting is added to your calendar

 - Integrates with your calendar so you never double book

-- Zapier’s blog lists Calendly as the “best meeting scheduler app for letting others schedule meetings with you.”
+Learn More: Zapier’s blog lists Calendly as the “best meeting scheduler app for letting others schedule meetings with you.”

-3. Trello for Project Management, Pitch Tracking, and Weekly To Dos
+3. Trello for Project Management, Pitch Tracking, and Weekly To-Dos

 Trello is another free virtual assistant tool I love.
 There are a lot of things to keep track of as a virtual assistant or freelancer, and Trello has been a lifesaver for my own projects and the projects I manage for clients.

 A few of the things I track on Trello are:

 - most important tasks for the week

 - time blocking (when to work on which project)

 - steps for writing and publishing my book